SpongePowered/SpongeDocs/source/server/spongineer/debugging.rst

   language code such as ``de`` or ``zh``.
 The next part usually indicates the mod authors name, but in some cases it may also point to a hosting platform such as ``github``.
 In those cases you should also take a look at the next parts.
   After that there is usually something related to the mod itself. ``extendedaiplugin`` might be related to the plugin name.
-Please be aware that the mod may use additional separator characters such as ``-`` or spaces or use a different character case for some parts.
-However this strategy is not always accurate, even less so in mod packs or bundles.
+Please be aware that the mod may use additional separator characters such as ``-`` or spaces, or use a different character case for some parts.
+Beware this strategy is not always accurate, even less so in mod packs or bundles.

 .. note::

     If you encounter a bug its usually a good idea to create a backup first, then trying to reproduce it, then narrowing it down by removing mods.
 Only then should you report the error.
-If the error occurs while only non Sponge mods are present try removing Sponge.
+If the error occurs in the absence of Sponge plugins, try removing SpongeForge.
 If the error persists its not related to Sponge.
 Its usually a good idea to report bugs to the mod authors first as they have good knowledge of the parts of code they are working with.
 However you can always contact us through IRC or other means.
 Please provide logs for bug reports, if possible.

-Nasty bugs: Minecraft modding uses some advanced technics such as Mixins and ClassLoaderTransformations, which means that although a Minecraft class has been reported as the cause, it does not mean the code executed inside is from Minecraft itself.
-Sponge and other plugins hook into the native methods and execute their own code parts; such as posting events.
-In that case you have to do a blind search for the causing mod.
-Unfortunately they also tend to only occur with some plugin combinations.
+Nasty bugs: Minecraft modding uses some advanced techniques such as Mixins and ClassLoaderTransformations, which means that although a Minecraft class has been reported as the cause, it does not mean the code executed inside is from Minecraft itself.
+Sponge and other plugins hook into the native methods and execute their own code; such as posting events.
+In that case you have to do a blind search for the malfeasant mod.
+These often occur only through interaction between some combinations of plugins and thus are very hard to find.